icsga/Yazz/doc/manual.md

 The value can be changed by:

 * Typing in the target value and pressing Enter, e.g. "3.14" for a float value,
-* Using '+'/ '-' to increment/ decrement the value,
+* Using '+'/ '-' to increment/ decrement the value by a fixed amount,
 * Using the input controller (currently the modulation wheel) to set the value.
 * Using a MIDI controller assigned to this parameter to set the value.